Call of Cthulhu (video game): Reception

 Call of Cthulhu received "mixed or average" reviews, according to review aggregator Metacritic.
-The general consensus is that while both the graphics and atmosphere is great, the game progression is not well implemented with unclear story elements and poor RPG mechanics.
+The general consensus is that while both the graphics and atmosphere are great, the game progression is not well implemented with unclear story elements and poor RPG mechanics.

 GameSpot's David Wildgoose was critical of Call of Cthulhu saying that the RPG element felt "undernourished".
 He added that "the differences between having leveled up your Strength stat instead of your Investigation stat feel ambiguous at best and trivial at worst."
 Neil Bolt of BloodyDisgusting writes that both stealth and combat gameplay is not well explained in the game.
 While it captures the essence of Lovecraft's work well, he criticised the character models for their unpolished look and the fact most of them look so similar.
 PC Gamer's Samuel Horti calls it "a mediocre detective game with predictable stealth and a surreal story that runs out of steam near the end."

-However, Dm Schmeyer of IGN praised the game with a rating of 8.6/10.
+However, DM Schmeyer of IGN praised the game with a rating of 8.6/10.
 He said the dialogue options is one of the best features in Call of Cthulhu, unlike other games that are more "stunted and unimaginative".
 He concluded that despite its poor level and encounter design, the "engaging mystery and an intriguing utilization of RPG mechanics make it one of the more enjoyable Lovecraftian games in years."